Benefits

 - your monthly income, multiplied by 12, is more than NOK 744,168 i.e. six times the National Insurance basic amount (“G”)

-- you are granted cash support or other benefits from NAV
+- you are granted cash support or other benefits from Nav

 - your application for separation or divorce is refused